Outline of Course Content:

 There will be one midterm exam and one final exam.

-The grading weights will be 30% homework, 20% midterm exam and 50% final exam.
+The grading weights will be 45% homework, 20% midterm exam, 30% final exam, and 5% class participation.

 Each lecture will be accompanied by lecture slides, pointers to additional reading materials and videos.

 Additional links will be provided to supplementary reading materials and other courses which are similar in spirit to this course.